Works inspired by Tolkien: Games

 Many model-based games, trading card games, board games and video games are set in Middle-earth, most depicting scenes and characters from The Lord of the Rings.
-In a broader sense, many fantasy role-playing games such as Dungeons and Dragons (D&D) and DragonQuest feature Tolkienesque creatures and were influenced by Tolkien's works.
-The Legend of Zelda was inspired by The Lord of the Rings books, as well as other dungeon crawler and action-adventure games.
+In a broader sense, many fantasy role-playing games such as Dungeons & Dragons (D&D) and DragonQuest feature Tolkienesque creatures and were influenced by Tolkien's works.
+The Legend of Zelda was inspired by The Lord of the Rings books, as were other dungeon crawler and action-adventure games.
 The books themselves have been reproduced in video game form repeatedly, though without necessarily reflecting the power of Tolkien's storytelling.

 Early miniature wargames include The Ringbearer (1975).
 Games Workshop have made The Lord of the Rings Strategy Battle Game (2001), which, while part of the film trilogy's merchandise, combines elements from both the books and films.

 Early board games included Battle of Five Armies (1975) and the series of Middle Earth Games from Simulations Publications, Inc. in 1977, containing the games War of the Ring (strategic, covering all three books), Gondor (tactical, covering the siege of Minas Tirith) and Sauron (covering the decisive battle of the Second Age).
 More recent games include a game simply entitled Lord of the Rings (2000) and War of the Ring (2004, strategic, covering all three books).

 Among role-playing and card games based on Middle-earth, Iron Crown Enterprises made Middle-earth Role Playing game (1982–1999) and Middle-earth Collectible Card Game (1995–1999).
 Decipher, Inc. created The Lord of the Rings Trading Card Game (2001) and The Lord of the Rings Roleplaying Game (2002), both based on the Jackson films.
 The Lord of the Rings: The Card Game (2011) is made by Fantasy Flight Games under their "Living Card Game" line.
 Adventures in Middle-earth (2016) is a D&D-compatible role-playing game released by Cubicle 7.